-Kids in Los Angeles, CA
+Kids Dentistry in East Los Angeles, CA

 At PhD Dental, we offer comprehensive, personalized care to family members of all ages, from babies to grandparents.
 But we admit to having a special place in our hearts for our youngest patients!
 The care we provide for them now sets the stage for a future of happy, healthy smiles, and our team is honored to be a part of it.